Song of the Week: Stick Songs and Focus Devices

 Song of the Week

-Stick Songs and Focus Devices in the classroom
+Stick Songs and Focus Devices in the Classroom

 This is a short and sweet blog about a short and funny thing – the weird noises and movements your teacher does before a stick song!